Girl who sings national anthem for WBAY is from Wisconsin

-GREEN BAY, Wis.
-(WBAY) - WBAY-TV and its parent company Gray Television brought back a television tradition Wednesday morning with the airing of the national anthem sign-off.
-And the talented young singer who performs "The Star-Spangled Banner" is one of us!
+WBAY-TV and its parent company, Gray Media, brought back a television tradition in 2019 with the airing of the national anthem sign-off.
+And the talented young singer who performs “The Star-Spangled Banner” is one of us!

-9-year-old Reina sings the national anthem ending WBAY's broadcast day each day

 "The Star-Spangled Banner" is played before the dawn's early light each day at 3:58 a.m., signaling the end of one broadcast day and the beginning of the next.

-The girl who sings the national anthem is 9-year-old Reina Ozbay, who was born on the 3rd of July at a Milwaukee hospital.
+The girl who sings the national anthem is Reina Ozbay, who was 9 years old at the time of the recording.

-Her mother recalls, "The evening she was born, there was a massive fireworks display outside of the hospital window on the Milwaukee lakefront -- because they always did the big one on the 3rd.
-So it's fun that she's singing this song."
+Reina was born on the 3rd of July at a Milwaukee hospital.
+Her mother recalls, “The evening she was born, there was a massive fireworks display outside of the hospital window on the Milwaukee lakefront -- because they always did the big one on the 3rd.
+So it’s fun that she’s singing this song.”

 Her father went to Milwaukee School of Engineering, and her mother attended Marquette University.
 Reina's mother lived in Wisconsin for 15 years, but Reina's stay was much shorter.